bsorahan/certbot-kong/README.md

 { "message": "Please use HTTPS protocol" }
 ```

-The service is now only available over https so we can get a successful response using.
+The service is now only available over https so we can get a successful response using the following.

 ```sh
 curl https://$DOMAIN/github/users/bsorahan/repos